aidanakenes/kingfisherParser/README.md

         - db: PostgreSQL
 ```

-Build, (re)create, start, and attache to containers for a service.
+Build, (re)create, start, and attach to containers for a service.
 ```
 docker-compose up -d --build
 ```